altocodenl/tagaway/readme.md

 ### Todo beta

 - bugs
-   - **server: if verify token for user that does not exist, check and throw 403**
    - **server: investigate bug with piv with location but no geotags**
    - server: replicate & fix issue with hometags not being deleted when many pivs are deleted at the same time
    - server/client/mobile: require csrf token for logging out (also ac;log)